 My least favourite was psychology (dreadful professor) and biology (the prof confined the course to memorization – exclusively).
 Our psychology professor would give us A’s on our papers if we cited one or more of his publications.

 When you graduated, did you find a job right away?
-If so, what was it?
 If not, what did you do instead?
-Did you pursue another degree?

 With a degree in English, high school teaching was not an option, as I did not have an education certificate, so I spent two years, post-graduate, in religious studies.
 Then I moved on to M.A. and Ph.D. in English (specializing in Victorian poetry) at the University of Alberta (my home province) in Edmonton.

 Was your first job out of school related to your degree?

 I was hired as an Instructor of Victorian Literature at the University of Saskatchewan.
 It was not so much a matter of expectation as it was necessity and inevitability.
 Necessity, because I was married, with three children.
 Inevitability, because a Ph.D. in English meant the path of least resistance led to university teaching.
 Along the way, I fell in love with Irish literature, so I read and read, teaching myself Irish literature and history.
 Irish literature – particularly poetry – became my specialty.
 I have published and lectured internationally in that area.
 For six years I edited a scholarly journal: The Canadian Journal of Irish Studies.